aulonm/dotfiles/README.md

 I'm basing all my sway dotfiles on Luispabon's files.
-I shamelessly copied all of his files and then changed stuff so that it works better with my computer and my preferences
+I shamelessly copied all of his files and then changed stuff so that it works better with my computer and my preferences.
+The original repo is [here](https://github.com/luispabon/sway-dotfiles)

 # Sway dotfiles